thelfer/tfel/docs/web/behaviours.md

-1. optimised implementations of the behaviour for various modelling hypotheses (axisymmetrical generalised plane strain, plane strain, plane stress, generalised plane strain, axisymmetry, tridimensional) thanks to template metaprogramming and template specialisations.
-An small overview of the programming techniques used can be found in the description of the [TFEL/Math library](tfel-math.html).
+1. optimised implementations of the behaviour for various modelling hypotheses (axisymmetrical generalised plane strain, plane strain, plane stress, generalised plane strain, axisymmetry, tridimensional) thanks to template metaprogramming and template specializations.
+A small overview of the programming techniques used can be found in the description of the [TFEL/Math library](tfel-math.html).
 2. the computation of the prediction operator;